A guide for trade associations and other organisations that help groups of businesses manage their regulatory activity as a co-ordinator.

 Step 2 – Find potential partners

 It’s up to you which primary authority you choose to partner with.
-You could choose a partner that’s located near your headquarters, one that you already have a good working relationship with, or one that specialises in regulatory areas of interest to your members.
+You could choose a partner that’s located near your headquarters, or that you already have a good working relationship with, or that specialises in regulatory areas of interest to your members.

 Step 3 – Agree the scope of the relationship and how it will be managed